Bayan Muna: History

-The motto of the party is "New Politics, the Politics of Change", against "traditional, elitist, pro-imperialist politics".
-Its platform includes the advocation of a government that progressively supports the working class, with meaningful representation of all democratic sectors in the Philippines.
-Bayan Muna was the second most popular party-list party in the 2007 Philippine elections.
-In 2009, Bayan Muna Representative Satur Ocampo and former Bayan Muna and incumbent Gabriela Representative Liza Maza ran for senate seats as guest candidates under the ticket of billionaire real estate magnate Senator Manny Villar.
+In 2010, Bayan Muna Representative Satur Ocampo and former Bayan Muna and incumbent Gabriela Representative Liza Maza ran for senate seats as guest candidates under the ticket of billionaire real estate magnate Senator Manny Villar.
 Ocampo said that their common objective “is to emancipate the people from widespread poverty and social injustice."
+This move was controversial amongst some as the ticket also included Bongbong Marcos, the son of the late dictator Ferdinand Marcos whom the national democratic movement opposed.